Tzviel-tech/Real-Time-Injury-Preventing-Using-Computer-Vision-And-Deep-Learning/README.md

 ## Overview

-This project uses OpenCV and deep learning to predict in real-time whether a gym exercise is being performed correctly.
+This project uses mediapipe and LSTM  to predict in real-time whether a gym exercise is being performed correctly.
 It aims to help users improve their workout form and reduce the risk of injury during exercise.

 ## Features